Twitch streamer’s NYC giveaway draws massive crowd, police: report

-UNION SQUARE, Manhattan (WPIX) – A large crowd estimated to be in the thousands gathered at Union Square Plaza Friday, prompting a police response, video from the Citizen App shows.
+UNION SQUARE, Manhattan (WPIX) – A massive crowd estimated to be in the thousands gathered at Union Square Plaza Friday, prompting police to respond in riot gear as tensions soared, objects were hurled and property was damaged.

-It appears the crowd was waiting for Youtuber and Twitch streamer Kai Cenat.
+Witnesses said they were waiting for Youtuber and Twitch streamer Kai Cenat.
 On Thursday, he tweeted that he would be heading to Union Square Plaza at 4 p.m. for a giveaway.

-“Due to police activity, avoid the area surrounding Union Square Park and use alternate routes.
-Expect a police presence in the area and residual traffic delays,” the NYPD tweeted.
+Cenat was being questioned by police, law enforcement sources told PIX11 News.

+The streets were clogged with people.
+Some people were knocked down and bloodied from stampeding in the crowd.
+Beer bottles were thrown, cops were pelted with objects, people were knocking each other down, and construction sites were overturned.

+“People were suffering out here.
+A lot of young people got hurt,” NYPD Chief of Department Jeffrey Maddrey said during a briefing.
+“We’re not against young people having a good time… but it can’t be to this level.”

 A witness told Nexstar’s WPIX the crowd turned into a mosh pit, with people throwing chairs, garbage cans, umbrellas, basketballs, and fruit.